gxpixamo/phoenixgamesinc/README.md

 ## 🎨 About Me

-I'm a creator from **South Asia** who loves turning imagination into art and games.
+I'm a creator from **Asia** who loves turning imagination into art and games.
 I make:

 - 🟦 Pixel art